Ornaldo-RP-R/Interview-test-ecommerce/README.md

 -One think out of requirement ,and i am sorry about that just i didnt read before project becouse its title was what should i do when i finish project.I usually make git regular commit but in this one i just commited at the end havent done regular commits.

+# Api Catch Errors

+-I usually can come with my error templates or api message or handling response but for most common cases i prefer to use sweetalert to show a message

 Thank you and Hope to hear from you soon

 # Ornaldo